July 1922

 Walsh (2018), pgs 183-184

-11 IRA men arrested in a raid on St Peter’s Club in Sultan St in Belfast.
-A number of IRA reports also found.
-A number of IRA men arrested and IRA weapons found in Belfast in this period.
+A large number of IRA men are arrested and IRA weapons found in Belfast in this period.
 Raids which netted IRA reports and documents gave further names which increased the number of IRA men interned.

 McDermott (2001), pgs 260-262